 - Water resistant for upto 80 minutes

 - Contains oxybenzone

 If you are the sporty kind who just can’t keep out of the sun, this product might just be for you!
 This 100 SPF sunscreen is a high-performance sunscreen that is suitable for the most intense outdoor activities.
-The broad spectrum UVA/UVB protection helps prevent sunburn and skin damage, and its water resistant formula allows you to have worry-free fun in the sun.
-Its lightweight, the breathable formula ensures it’s non-greasy and won’t weigh you down.
-This 100 SPF sunscreen spray is absorbed quickly and is designed specifically for sport enthusiasts who need sunscreen that will stay on during the most extreme outdoor activities.
+The broad-spectrum UVA/UVB protection helps prevent sunburn and skin damage, and its water-resistant formula allows you to have worry-free fun in the sun.
+It’s lightweight, the breathable formula ensures it’s non-greasy and won’t weigh you down.
+This 100 SPF sunscreen spray is absorbed quickly and is designed specifically for sports enthusiasts who need a sunscreen that will stay on during the most extreme outdoor activities.
 This sunscreen has a creamy, moisturizing effect on your skin, while the spray is ideal for quick application.

 - Broad spectrum

 - Water resistant

 - Easy spray application

 - Might cause sweating